isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Refreshment IC.md

 	<tr>
 		<td>
 			<b>Requirements for volunteers:</b><br>
-			a)	 Experienced in cooking for a group of 30-40pax.
+			a)	 Experienced in cooking for a group of 30-40 people.
 	<br>b)	Min.
 Age: 21 years and above</b>
 					</td>
 	</tr>